901/Gwent-Twitch-Bot/README.md

 # Requirements
 As this twitchbot is written in python, python is needed to execute the program.
 I recommend to use anaconda [https://www.continuum.io/downloads] as python program.
 This twitchbot is written in python 2.7, so if you download it, I recommend this version of the software.
+<b>MacOS/Linux: Once you have python, you can run the bot when required with "python program.py" in a Terminal/Shell while in the gwent-twitch-bot folder</b>
+<b>Windows: You can use Anaconda, as linked above, to run the program</b>

 # Connect to your channel
 To connect to your channel you need to set the configuration to connect to your server, and channel.
 Open up `src/config/config.py`.
 There are the settings to connect to your channel.
 You can also enable debug mode, so it gives some extra information into the console [recommended].
 Also, it will save a version of your console to a .txt file by default.
 You can disable this with the `save_log` parameter, as wel as the save directory.
+<b>You can also look at gwentbot2.png for a visual example.<\b>

 # Adding new commands
 You're going to need to know basic Python if you want to add your own commands.
 Open up `src/config/config_commands.py`.
 There are examples of pre-made commands in there as examples, and some gambling games.
 The cooldown parameter is the amount of times inbetween the command can be used in seconds, if you don't want a limit, don't put in the cooldown parameter, or set it to 0.